 His secret–a formula– a “tonic” made-up of common household ingredients.
 A pop, a beer, a little liquid dishwashing soap- some mouthwash–and some household ammonia–all mixed in to a 10-gallon hose-end sprayer.
 The pop and the beer are essentially food for your lawn, and,

 Tim Heffron, Lawn Tonic Expert: “The combination of the two will allow the grass–the dead grass in your lawn– help to begin to break down and to compost much quicker.”

 Well–looks legit to me!
 Make sure to visit both sites and read the instructions and details as to why it works, very cool tip!

-Good luck with your lawn this summer, here’s to happy, healthy (and tipsy) green grass!
+Good luck with your yard this summer, here’s to happy, healthy (and tipsy) green grass!